WeblateOrg/weblate/docs/user/checks.rst

 Mismatched full stop
 ~~~~~~~~~~~~~~~~~~~~

-*Source and translation do not both end with a full stop*
+:Summary: Source and translation do not both end with a full stop
+:Scope: translated strings
+:Check class: ``weblate.checks.chars.EndStopCheck``
+:Flag to ignore: ``ignore-end-stop``

 Checks that full stops are replicated between both source and translation.
 The presence of full stops is checked for various languages where they do not belong